 Flooding can cause extensive damage to homes, businesses, roads, bridges, and other infrastructure.
 It’s important to know the flood risk in your area and take preventative measures to protect your property.
 In some cases, it would help a lot to put sand barriers around the main entrances or vulnerable areas of the home.
 Everyone should also keep an evacuation kit handy in case that a flood forces you to leave your home until the waters recede.
 Do not cross floodwaters, especially if there’s a current— a large number of fatalities are attributed to drowning victims that stepped into moving water.
 We made a complete guide on flood preparedness— take a look here!

-Wisconsin has approximately 1100 tornadoes per year, of which 22 of them are considered killer tornadoes.
-The majority of tornadoes have an intensity of 1.1. on the EF scale.
-On a yearly average, 73 people die because of tornado-related causes.
-Some areas, like southwestern Wisconsin experience about one tornado every day!
-Roughly 24 to 32% of tornadoes occur at night, so the potential causalities are higher since people may not be able to get to safety as quickly.
+Wisconsin has approximately 20 to 25 tornadoes per year.
+Roughly 24 to 32% of tornadoes occur at night, so the potential causalities for those are higher since people may not be able to get to safety as quickly.

 The worst tornado to hit Wisconsin was an F5 tornado that happened in New Richmond on June 12, 1899.
 This tornado was responsible for destroying more than 300 buildings, injuring 125 people, killing 117, and causing more than $300,000 worth of damage (in today’s time, that would translate to approximately $9 million).
 Wisconsin has experienced three more F-5 tornadoes since then— one in 1958, one in 1984, and one in 1996.